llnyuyn11-lab/HY-Motion-Latent-ShapeKey-Animation-Rig/README.md

 A Blender-friendly “motion shape-key rig” that maps latent controls to joint-space offsets, controlled via Gradio sliders and exported as BVH for instant preview.

-In plain language, this tool makes the AI animation output more controllable by changing and mixing the motion intensity with the slider, inspired by Blender's Shape Key.
+In plain language, this tool makes AI-generated animation more controllable by letting users adjust and blend motion intensity through intuitive sliders, inspired by Blender’s Shape Keys.

 ---